lucilejones/fullstack-knowledge-base/Back-End/testing-RSpec-Ruby-on-Rails.md

 In the Gemfile:
 gem 'faker'

-Then include in the rails_helper file: require 'spec_helper' require 'faker'
+Then include in the rails_helper.rb file: require 'spec_helper' require 'faker'